port-labs/port-docs/docs/sso-rbac/sso-providers/saml/azure-ad.md

 ## SCIM Configuration

-AzureAD SAML applications supports [SCIM](https://scim.cloud/).
+AzureAD SAML applications supports [SCIM](https://auth0.com/docs/authenticate/protocols/scim).

 To set up SCIM for AzureAD SAML based applications, contact Port's support team.
-You will be provided with an SCIM `Endpoint` and `Token` which are required to set up the SCIM integration.
+You will be provided with an SCIM `endpoint` and `token` which are required to set up the SCIM integration.

-After receiving the endpoint and token, follow this [step-by-step guide](https://auth0.com/docs/authenticate/protocols/scim/inbound-scim-for-azure-ad-saml-connections#configure-scim-in-azure-ad-for-saml-apps) to enable SCIM.
+After receiving the SCIM `endpoint` and `token`, follow this [step-by-step guide](https://auth0.com/docs/authenticate/protocols/scim/inbound-scim-for-azure-ad-saml-connections#configure-scim-in-azure-ad-for-saml-apps) to enable SCIM.